semaphoreci/docs/docs/reference/conditions-reference.md

           e.g. ['svcA/lib', '/doc', '../README.md']

 [configuration] - Optional, map containing the values for configurable parameters.
-                  All parameters and their default values are stated bellow. e.g. {on_tags: false, default_branch: 'master-new'}
+                  All parameters and their default values are stated below. e.g. {on_tags: false, default_branch: 'master-new'}
 ```